Apostles' Creed: English Language Liturgical Consultation

 The English Language Liturgical Consultation (ELLC), a successor body to the International Consultation on English Texts (ICET), published in 1988 a revised translation of the Apostles' Creed.
-It avoided the word "his" in relation to God and spoke of Jesus Christ as "God's only Son" instead of "his only Son".
-In the fourth line, it replaced the personal pronoun "he" with the relative "who", and changed the punctuation, so as no longer to present the Creed as a series of separate statements.
-In the same line it removed the words "the power of".
+It avoided the word his in relation to God and spoke of Jesus Christ as "God's only Son" instead of "his only Son".
+In the fourth line, it replaced the personal pronoun he with the relative who, and changed the punctuation, so as no longer to present the Creed as a series of separate statements.
+In the same line it removed the words the power of.
 It explained its rationale for making these changes and for preserving other controverted expressions in the 1988 publication Praying Together, with which it presented its new version:

-Roman Catholic Church
+Catholic Church

 The initial (1970) English official translation of the Roman Missal of the Roman Catholic Church adopted the ICET version, as did catechetical texts such as the Catechism of the Catholic Church.

-In 2008 the Catholic Church published a new English translation of the texts of the Mass of the Roman Rite, use of which came into force at the end of 2011.
-It included the following translation of the Apostles' Creed:.
+In 2008, the Catholic Church published a new English translation of the texts of the Mass of the Roman Rite, the use of which came into force at the end of 2011.
+It included the following translation of the Apostles' Creed: